kinsi55/CS_BeatSaber_GottaGoFast/README.md

 ### Known issues / Caveats

 - For now the shortened transition times do not apply for Multiplayer as I had no idea if this would cause any negative effects.
 Other optimizations are active.
-- Rarely the game will appear to be extremely jittery, simply restarting the song fixes this.
-I'm not exactly sure what the cause is of this yet.
+- ~~Rarely the game will appear to be extremely jittery, simply restarting the song fixes this.
+I'm not exactly sure what the cause is of this yet.~~ Seems like this fixed itself at some point with some game update.

 ### Incompatible mods